wernerlewis/mbed-os-5-docs/docs/porting/standard_pin_names/pin_names_porting.md

 ### Using Greentea

-There is also a Greentea test to facilitate compliace testing on the target itself.
+There is also a Greentea test to facilitate compliance testing on the target itself.

 After setting up your environment to be able to run Greentea tests, you can run the compliance test:
 `mbed test -t GCC_ARM -m B_L4S5I_IOT01A -n *pin_names* --run -v`